Wayside School Gets a Little Stranger: Plot

 The three Erics play a game of "way-high-up ball", where they throw a ball to bounce on the school wall and get points equal to the number of stories the ball reaches.
 The player who catches the ball also scores the same number of points, so the thrower can double their own points by catching their throw.
-In the event that the ball doesn't hit the wall, no points are rewarded, and it is deemed a "glopper".
+In the event that the ball does not hit the wall, no points are rewarded, and it is deemed a "glopper."
 While speaking to Louis, the other students ask if he has a crush on Miss Nogard, but he reasons that she's far above him, both physically and metaphorically.
 Finally, Louis attempts a throw; the ball never comes back down, as it hits somewhere between the 18th and 20th stories, and there is no 19th story.